Resources for b’nei mitzvah students if you’re not at home:

 At the beginning of our afternoon together, we gather in the sanctuary for t’filah (prayer), which parents, family and friends are welcome to join.
 T’filah is led by our clergy or songleader, and students participate throughout the service.
 T’filah allows our students to gain comfort with the language, order, and command of the prayers while forming a connection to their meaning.

 Hebrew is taught with the primary objective of reading fluency.
-We teach the students the skills they need to prepare for their b’nei mitzvah.
+We teach the students the skills they need to prepare for their bet mitzvah.
 Hebrew learning is individualized and self-paced in 3rd through 6th grade.
-Students work in small groups for concentrated Hebrew study.

 DAYS & TIMES